emailnyaoki/nextjs-wrapper.withredux/README.md

 ![image](https://user-images.githubusercontent.com/5979589/112423088-96222c00-8d64-11eb-959a-8f52a3d00992.png)

-12. The application supports IE10
+12. The application supports IE10.
+Not yet

 13. Bundled with WebPack
 14. The application is deployed on AWS